productivesa/alx-higher_level_programming/0x11-python-network_1/README.md

 How to make HTTP GET request
 How to make HTTP POST/PUT/etc. request
 How to fetch JSON resources
-How to manipulate data from an external service.
+How to manipulate data from an external service